dduril/front-end-developer/asp.net.md

 - **<a href="https://www.devart.com/" target="_blank">DevArt</a>**
 - **<a href="https://www.devexpress.com/" target="_blank">DevExpress</a>**
 - **<a href="http://tools.grapecity.com/" target="_blank">GrapeCity</a>**
+- **<a href="http://www.infragistics.com/" target="_blank">Infragistics</a>**
 - **<a href="https://www.syncfusion.com/" target="_blank">Syncfusion</a>**
 - **<a href="http://www.telerik.com/" target="_blank">Telerik</a>**
 - **<a href="https://www.xamarin.com/" target="_blank">Xamarin</a>**

 ### Additional Tools

-Many of these tools are being incorporated into the .NET pipeline and are included in some of the Visual Studio .NET projects.
+Many of these frameworks, libraries, and tools are being incorporated into the .NET workflow and are included in many of the Visual Studio project templates.
+Most of these items have become part-and-parcel of the modern web application pipeline.

 - **<a href="https://nodejs.org/en/" target="_blank">Node.js</a>**
 - **<a href="https://www.npmjs.com/" target="_blank">npm</a>**